Mike Parson

 Parson served in the Missouri House of Representatives from 2005 to 2011 and the Missouri Senate from 2011 to 2017.
 He was elected lieutenant governor in 2016.
 He assumed the governorship on June 1, 2018, upon Greitens's resignation.
-As governor, Parson has signed a bill criminalizing abortion after eight weeks of pregnancy and opposed Medicaid expansion.
-He oversaw the state's response to the COVID-19 pandemic, issuing a temporary stay-at-home order in April 2020 but allowing schools districts to decide whether to close.
-Parson placed restrictions on mail-in voting during the 2020 U.S. elections, and oversaw Missouri's reaction to the George Floyd protests.
+As governor, Parson signed a bill criminalizing abortion after eight weeks of pregnancy and opposed Medicaid expansion, both of which were overturned by ballot measure.
+He oversaw the state's response to the COVID-19 pandemic, issuing a temporary stay-at-home order in April 2020 but allowing school districts to decide whether to close.

+Parson placed restrictions on mail-in voting during the 2020 U.S. elections, and oversaw Missouri's reaction to the George Floyd protests, which included pardoning a couple who pointed guns at unarmed protesters on their private street.
+He shortened the sentence of the son of Kansas City Chiefs Coach Andy Reid, who seriously injured a child while drunk driving.

 Early life, education, and career

 Michael Lynn Parson was born on September 17, 1955, in Wheatland, Missouri, and raised on a farm in Hickory County.
 He graduated from Wheatland High School in 1973.

-Parson enlisted in the United States Army in 1975, and served six years in the Military Police Corps, discharged in 1981 at the rank of sergeant.
-While in the Army, he attended night classes at the University of Maryland and the University of Hawaiʻi, without completing a degree.
+Parson enlisted in the United States Army in 1975, and served six years in the Military Police Corps, discharged in 1981 with the rank of sergeant.
+While in the Army, he attended night classes at the University of Maryland and the University of Hawaiʻi, without completing disciplined study at either institution.

-Parson returned to Hickory County in 1981 to serve as a sheriff's deputy and transferred to the Polk County Sheriff's Office to become its first criminal investigator in 1983.
+Parson returned to Hickory County in 1981 to serve as a sheriff's deputy, and transferred to the Polk County Sheriff's Office to become its first criminal investigator in 1983.
 He served as Polk County sheriff from 1993 to 2004.

 In 1984, Parson purchased a gas station and named it Mike's.
 He eventually owned and operated three gas stations in the area.

 Missouri General Assembly

-Parson was first elected to the 133rd District in the Missouri House of Representatives in 2004.
-He was reelected in 2006 and 2008.
+Parson was first elected to the 133rd District in the Missouri House of Representatives in 2004, and reelected in 2006 and 2008.
+During his tenure, he chaired the House Rules Committee.
 In 2007, Parson co-sponsored a bill to expand castle doctrine rights.

 In 2010, Parson was elected to the Missouri Senate.
 He had signed the Americans for Tax Reform pledge not to raise any taxes.
 He served as the Senate majority whip during the 96th General Assembly.
-He was reelected in 2014, running unopposed in both the primary and general election.
+He was reelected in 2014, running unopposed in both the Republican primary and general election.

 Lieutenant governor of Missouri

 Campaign

 Parson initially announced he would run for governor in 2016, but opted to run for lieutenant governor instead.
 After defeating two opponents in the Republican primaries, he faced Democratic former U.S. Representative Russ Carnahan, whom he defeated in the general election on November 8, 2016.

-During his campaign, Parson was criticized by his former chief of staff for allegedly proposing legislation on behalf of a lobbyist and a $50,000 plan to employ a valet for his vehicle.
+During his campaign, Parson was criticized by his former chief of staff for allegedly proposing legislation on behalf of a lobbyist, and a $50,000 plan to employ a valet for his vehicle.
 Parson claimed his former staffer was a "disgruntled former employee".